pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 workers
   The number of workers that each process can use for its work.
 Use 0 to disable.
 Default is 0

+workspace
+  The directory for the workspace that incremental backup can use for its work.
+  Default is /tmp/pgmoneta-workspace/

 storage_engine
   The storage engine type (local, ssh, s3, azure).
 Default is local